1985 Greek presidential election: Background

-After coming to power in 1981, Papandreou started to implement an ambitious social, economic, and foreign agenda.
-Despite, many achievements in updating the Greek laws, especially on the social issues, he failed to address the mounting structural problems of the economy of Greece.
-Unemployment increased under PASOK from 2.7% in 1980 to 7.8% in 1985, annual inflation was on the order of 20%, and trade deficits were widening.
-Public perception of Greece's economy worsened sharply under Papandreou's first administration.
-According to a public opinion survey by Eurobarometer, Greeks who believed that the economy worsen than before increased from 37.7% in 1983 to 70.2% in 1985, while those who believed that the economy improved fall from 31.5% to 12.8% in the same period.
-Scholars argued that Papandreou instigated a constitution crisis, centered on the presidential election, just before the 1985 elections to divert the Greek electorate's attention away from the economic decline.
+After coming to power in 1981, Papandreou began implementing an ambitious social, economic, and foreign agenda.
+Despite many achievements in updating the Greek laws, especially on the social issues, he failed to address the mounting structural problems of the Greek economy with trade deficits widening, unemployment increasing from 2.7% in 1980 to 7.8% in 1985, and annual inflation reaching 20%.
+Public perception of Greece's economy worsened sharply during this period.
+(Note: According to a public opinion survey by Eurobarometer, Greeks who believed that the economy worsened than before increased from 37.7% in 1983 to 70.2% in 1985, while those who believed that the economy improved fell from 31.5% to 12.8% in the same period.)

-On 6 March 1985, New Democracy announced that they would support Karamanlis' second Presidency term, while on the same day, the KKE party declared that they would put forward their own candidate.
-The press anticipated that Papandreou would also support Karamanlis, since he had assured Karamanlis his support in person.
-However, Papandreou changed his mind at the last moment, siding with the left wing of PASOK, which did not want Karamanlis, and instead backed Christos Sartzetakis, who was a Supreme Court judge known for his principled handling of the 1963 murder of left-wing deputy Grigoris Lambrakis and viewed favorably by the left, and a protagonist in Costas Gavras' 1969 movie "Z" based on the novel of Vassilis Vassilikos.
+On 6 March 1985, New Democracy announced that it would support Konstantinos Karamanlis's second term as President, and the communist party (KKE) declared that it would put forward its own candidate.
+The press anticipated that Papandreou would also support Karamanlis, having previously assured Karamanlis his support in person.
+However, Papandreou changed his mind at the last moment, siding with the left wing of PASOK, which did not want Karamanlis, and instead backed Christos Sartzetakis, who was a Supreme Court judge known for his principled handling of the 1963 murder of left-wing deputy Grigoris Lambrakis and viewed favorably by the Left.
+Sartzetakis's investigation became the main plot in Costas Gavras's 1969 movie Z based on the novel of Vassilis Vassilikos.